FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 It is useful to be proficient with image editing software.
 We may not be able to help you learn the tools of the trade.
 We encourage all graphics that are created for FAForever to have a [Creative Commons](https://creativecommons.org/licenses/) license.
 We also encourage for all the sources to be released in a similar license.
 By sharing your techniques, fellow community members can glean insights and learn from your creative process.
 Presently, all our assets are stored on a [Google Drive](https://drive.google.com/drive/folders/1yOx6GB6ERi6eKZEsEQGytPboVdfWm_K6).
 Including all the source files, such as the [Photoshop files](https://drive.google.com/drive/folders/1qMxUdCkOAbprLBMRUP_B6xqi_odUZPnD) for the thumbnails you see on YouTube.

-If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the #📰-promo-public channel

 ### Content manager

-Content managers supervise the operations and content on various media platforms, primarily focusing on the News hub and our [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever).
+Content managers supervise the operations and content on various media platforms, primarily focusing on our [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever) and the [News hub](https://www.faforever.com/news).
+You'll help schedule content to be released and you assist other contributors (of the promotion team) with the creation of their content.

-An example of the contributions of a predecessor is the conversion of tournament streams from the [FAForever Twitch channel](https://www.twitch.tv/forgedallianceforever) to YouTube.
-The streams are divided into episodes using video editing software.
-The episodes are released according to a publishing schedule to create a steady flow of content.
-All episodes are added to one or more play lists to help users understand what is and find related content.

-Another example is the creation of [YouTube shorts](https://www.youtube.com/@ForgedAllianceForever/shorts).

-It is useful to be proficient with video editing software, but you do not need to excel at it.
-We may not be able to help you learn the tools of the trade.
-We encourage all graphics that are created for FAForever to have a [Creative Commons](https://creativecommons.org/licenses/) license.
-We also encourage for all the sources to be released in a similar license.
-By sharing your techniques, fellow community members can glean insights and learn from your creative process.

-You'll be granted access to the [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever).
-By nature, this access is sensitive and we count on you to take the responsibility seriously.
-One small step towards taking it seriously is to [enable 2FA](https://support.google.com/accounts/answer/185839) to the Google account that you can use to access and modify content on the FAForever channel.

-If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the #📰-promo-public channel
+The role of a content manager is similar to the role of a lead.
+You help streamline the process by solving problems that content creators (such as [video editors](), [graphic designers]() and [text editors]()) perceive.
+You indirectly create value for the community by doing so.

 ## Team lead